fescii/Stahla/README.md

     docker-compose up --build
     ```

+## Documentation and API

+Comprehensive documentation is available to understand the Stahla AI SDR application's architecture, features, and API.

+### Detailed Guides

+For in-depth information on specific aspects, please refer to the following documents in the `docs/` directory:

+- **`api.md`**: Detailed specifications for all API endpoints.
+- **`features.md`**: A comprehensive list and description of core application features.
+- **`webhooks.md`**: In-depth explanation of webhook functionalities, including models, logic, and examples for Form, HubSpot, Voice (Bland.ai), and Pricing webhooks.
+- **`hubspot.md`**: HubSpot integration details, including custom Contact and Deal properties.
+- **`services.md`**: Overview of core services like Bland.ai, Google Sheets, Redis, etc.
+- **`marvin.md`**: Integration with Marvin AI for classification and data extraction.
+- **`faq.md`**: Frequently Asked Questions (to be populated).

-## API Documentation
+### Live API Documentation

 Once the application is running:

-*   Interactive API documentation (Swagger UI) is available at `/docs`.
+- Interactive API documentation (Swagger UI) is available at `/docs` on the application server.
-*   Alternative API documentation (ReDoc) is available at `/redoc`.
+- Alternative API documentation (ReDoc) is available at `/redoc` on the application server.
-*   Project documentation files (from `/docs`, e.g., `features.md`) are served as HTML at `/api/v1/docs/{filename}`.
+- The markdown documentation files from the `docs/` directory (e.g., `features.md`, `webhooks.md`) are also served as rendered HTML at `/api/v1/docs/{filename}` (e.g., `/api/v1/docs/webhooks.md`).
-*   Detailed endpoint specifications are in `docs/api.md`.

 ## Future Considerations (Post-v1)

-*   SMS intake channel (e.g., via Twilio).
+- SMS intake channel (e.g., via Twilio).
-*   Frontend UI for the Operational Dashboard.
+- Frontend UI for the Operational Dashboard.
-*   Integration with external monitoring/alerting systems for advanced metrics (latency P95, cache hit ratios, historical trends) and alerts.
+- Integration with external monitoring/alerting systems for advanced metrics (latency P95, cache hit ratios, historical trends) and alerts.
-*   Refinement of HubSpot dynamic ID fetching and call data persistence.
+- Refinement of HubSpot dynamic ID fetching and call data persistence.
-*   Dedicated Integration & Orchestration Layer (e.g., self-hosted n8n).
+- Dedicated Integration & Orchestration Layer (e.g., self-hosted n8n).